PsyTeachR/data-skills-v2/docs/04-homework.md

 These questions will ask you to write code that performs a specific task and save it in a specific object name.
 For example:

-Replace the NULL with code that calculates mean age and standard deviation for each gender group using the dataset `ppt_info`.
+Replace the NULL with code that calculates mean age and standard deviation for each income group as well as how many participants are in that group using the dataset `ppt_info`.
 Save this in an object named `age_stats`.
-The final table should have three columns and three rows.
-The columns should be named `gender`, `mean_age`, and `sd_age`.
+The final table should have four columns and three rows.
+The columns should be named `income`, `mean_age`, `sd_age` and `n_group`.

 You will be given a code chunk that looks like this: